Leicester boy: Media

-Similar Cases
+Similar cases

 Pendle Witch Trials

 Jennet Device, 9 years old, was the key witness in the Pendle Witch Trials against 12 people who were charged with the murder of 10 people with witchcraft.
 10 were tried in 1612 as a group, and were hanged for child murder and cannibalism.
 Device gave evidence against her mother, brother and sister.
 Later in life, she was tried and found guilty in 1633–1634, and imprisoned until death.

 Torsåker Witch Trials

 The Torsåker witch trials in Sweden were intense, and children were actively used to give the trial the priest, Laurentius Christophori Hornæus, wanted.
 He would torture them psychologically and physically until they would say what he wanted them to say.
 On 15 October over 100 people were accused, and a majority were executed.
 This went on until 1676, when authorities were finally able to prove that the children were falsely testifying.

 Sarah Good

-Sarah Good, along with Sarah Osborne and Tituba, were accused in February 1692 of afflicting Betty Parris and Abigail Williams, two young girls who were having hysterical fits and convulsions.
+In Salem, Massachusetts, Sarah Good, along with Sarah Osborne and Tituba, were accused in February 1692 of afflicting Betty Parris and Abigail Williams, two young girls who were having hysterical fits and convulsions.
 The whole town wanted to rid themselves of Sarah Good, who was considered a homeless beggar.
 She simply repeated over and over that she was falsely accused.
 Her execution was in July 1692.